mia-platform/documentation/docs/runtime_suite/client-credentials/how-to-use.md

 }
 ```

+!!! info
-You can use [this guide](private-public-key-generation-for-private-key-jwt.md) to generate a public key suitable for this operation.
+    You can use [this guide](./jwt-private-public-key-generation.md) to generate JWT public and private key suitable for this operation.

 ## The supported auth flow are